 In your Coinbase account, visit the Activity page where you can view all of your active sessions including authorized mobile applications, web sessions, and confirmed devices.

 If at any time you notice an unauthorized application, session, or device, you can revoke access by clicking the blue X to the right.
 If you need to revoke an unauthorized login to your account that you don't recognize, you should change your Coinbase and email passwords immediately.
 You can also open a customer support ticket explaining the issue so our security team can review your account and help you secure it.

-For Coinbase Pro users, the Address Book feature allows users to add and store any number of crypto addresses, making it easier and safer to send crypto to those crypto addresses you know and trust.
+Allowlisting is an Address Book feature that allows users to add and store any number of crypto addresses, making it easier and safer to send crypto to those crypto addresses you know and trust.
 Users can:

-Add a crypto address for any of the cryptocurrencies supported on Coinbase Pro
+Add a crypto address for any of the supported cryptocurrencies

 Assign a nickname to the address